 These indicators illuminate when the polarity of the shore power source for the Line 1 and Line 2 circuits, respectively, is incorrect.
-Refer to Section 3 - Shore Power for information on correcting reverse polarity.
+Refer to Shore Power earlier in this section for information on correcting reverse polarity.

 If reverse polarity occurs, immediately switch the respective AC Main circuit breaker group(s) "OFF."